-The reality is that the product lifecycle is fluid; product doesn’t suddenly “decide” that it is now in one phase or the other.
-Products typically transition smoothly, and the system must similarly smoothly transit with that demand pattern, as it reveals itself.
+The reality is that the product life cycle is fluid; a product doesn’t suddenly “decide” that it is now in one phase or the other.
+Products typically transition smoothly, and the system must similarly smoothly transition with that demand pattern, as it reveals itself.

-Sensing demand—and the subtle or larger changes in the demand pattern—can suggest whether the product is in or transitioning to maturation or an end-of-life demand profile.
-A demand modeling solution should monitor and sense automatically, and only alert the user on an exception basis if something is out of the ordinary.
-It then becomes a more hands-off view—as well as a calmer, quieter, more smoothly operating supply chain, in service of the entire product lifecycle.
+Demand sensing software—and the subtle or larger changes in the demand pattern—can suggest whether the product is in or transitioning to maturation or an end-of-life demand profile.
+A demand modeling solution should monitor and sense demand automatically, and alert the user on an exception-only basis if something is out of the ordinary.
+It then becomes a more hands-off view—as well as a calmer, quieter, more smoothly operating supply chain, in service of the entire product life cycle.

-New data sources and machine learning are also making improvements to forecasting the product lifecycle.
-For instance, if the new product is on your website, you can track indicators such as the number of clicks or page views, how many times someone downloads a specification page, or how much time they spend on a page with detailed product descriptions.
+New data sources and machine learning automation are also making improvements to forecasting the product life cycle.
+For instance, if the new product is on your website, you can track indicators such as the number of clicks or page views, how many times someone downloads a product specification page, or how much time they spend on a page with detailed product descriptions.
 If you’re announcing a replacement upgrade on Twitter, you can see how many tweets or retweets you get.
-If you publish product news on Facebook, you can count shares as early indicators of an end-of-life slowdown.
+If you publish product news on Facebook or Instagram, you can count shares and likes as early indicators of an end-of-life slowdown.

-Forecasting over the entire product lifecycle is still tough –but new methods, new data and new technology are creating opportunities to make it more manageable.
+Forecasting over the entire product lifecycle is still a challenge–but new methods, data and machine learning for supply chain forecasting are creating opportunities to make it more manageable.